mu-editor/mu-editor.github.io/en/howto/1.1/install_with_python.md

         option that asks you if you'd like Python added to your path (you do).</li>
         <li>You have a 32-bit Linux system.
 Some of Mu's dependencies will not run
-        on a 32-bit system, so you will need to upgrade your system or use a different editor.</li>
+        on a 32-bit system, so you will need to upgrade your system to be able to install Mu.
     </ul>
     <p>If you're still facing problems, perhaps try using another installation
     method (HINT: if you're on Windows or using OSX on a Mac, use the installer